sofianedjerbi/BestViewDistance/README.md

 # ViewDistance:
 #   Min: 4 # Min View Distance.
 Keep it above 4.
 #   Max: 16 # Max View Distance.
 #   Delay: 25 # Delay between calculations.
 Keep it above 20.
 If you increase this, view distance and ReductionIndice will change faster.
+NEED RESTART
 # Performances:
 #   PingForReduction: 1000 # If your ping is higher than this value, then your view distance will be reduced.
 Keep it above 500.
 #   PingForAugmentation: 90 # If your ping is less than this value, then your view distance will be increased.
 Keep it below 100.
 #   TPSLimit: 19.5 # If the tps are above this value, the ReductionIndice is reduced.
 If the tps are below this value, the ReductionIndice will increase.
 #   TPSChangeIndice: 0.05 # How much the reduction indice will be decreased/increased par calculations.
 Keep this value between 0.1 and 0.01
 #   MaxReductionIndice: 0.75 # Maximum value of the reduction indice.
+#
+# Please restart your server the first time you're using this plugin.
+Don't reload.
+#

 ViewDistance:
   Min: 4